Skip to content

 Introduction: Energy Independence Starts Here

-In short, an off-grid solar system allows you to collect, use, and store electricity so you have power for your life, whether the sun is shining or not.
+In short, an off-grid solar system allows you to collect, use, and store electricity so you have power whether the sun is shining or not.
 The system does this without being connected to the electrical grid.

 To have electricity without a grid connection, you need solar panels, a charge controller, an inverter, and a battery.
 Let’s learn more about the individual components.